Atmosphere Quiz

 • Question of

-During the Cambrian Period in the developmental history of the Earth, CO2 levels were 11 times higher than today.
+During the Cambrian Period in the developmental history of the Earth, CO2 levels were up to 20 times higher than today.

 • XT